Larry the Cable Guy: Other work

+Whitney starred in the films Larry the Cable Guy: Health Inspector (2006), Delta Farce (2007) and Witless Protection (2008).
+He provided the voice of Tow Mater, a rusty blue tow truck, in the Disney/Pixar film Cars (2006) and its sequels, Cars 2 (2011), and Cars 3 (2017), as well as the short-form Cars series Tales from Radiator Springs and Cars on the Road, and several video games in the franchise.

 Whitney was roasted in a Comedy Central special on March 15, 2009.

 On February 8, 2011, the premiere of his newest travelogue series, Only in America with Larry the Cable Guy, was broadcast on the History Channel.
 A total of 4.1 million viewers, 1.7 million adults 25–54, tuned in, nearly doubling the total for the "Top Shot" season 2 opener.
 During season two in the episode "Larry Goes To Washington", Whitney was the first on-air talent from a non-news crew allowed in the War Room, also known as the Command Center, as he explained during the program.
 The series finale aired August 28, 2013.

 In June 2012, Disneyland's California Adventure theme park's "Cars Land" opened a ride called "Mater's Junkyard Jamboree" that features Whitney's voice as his character Mater from the Disney/Pixar Cars films.

 Bektrom Foods of North Dakota developed a line of Larry the Cable Guy food products, such as boxed hamburger dinners, with some of the proceeds from its sales benefiting the "Git-R-Done Foundation".

-Whitney competed in season six of The Masked Singer as the wild card contestant "Baby" which was the show's first human character.
+Whitney's later films include Tooth Fairy 2 (2012), A Madea Christmas (2013), and Jingle All the Way 2 (2014).
+He competed in season six of The Masked Singer as the wild card contestant "Baby" which was the show's first human character.